Top 10 Things to Do in India’s Golden Triangle on a First Visit

 4. Enjoy the serenity around Humayun’s Tomb

-Escape the hectic hubbub of Delhi in the walled gardens around Humayun’s Tomb — a Mughal mausoleum of Persian-inspired design.
-It’s said to have been the inspiration for the Taj Mahal.
+Escape the hectic hubbub of Delhi with a stroll in the walled grounds around Humayun’s Tomb — a Mughal mausoleum of Persian-inspired design, which is said to have been the forerunner of the Taj Mahal.
 Monuments to deceased rulers like this one grew grander and more opulent over the centuries, as each generation sought to outdo the one before.
-Today the peaceful grounds are popular with tourists and locals alike for an early evening meander.

 5. Soak up the history of the Agra Fort